 Many older adults report that it can be challenging to find contractors and/or trades people that they feel they can trust.

-When you highlight this last portion of the workbook, you can also ask if any of your participants have recommendations they want to share.
+When you highlight this last portion of the workbook, you can also ask if any of your participants have recommendations for local tradespersons they want to share.